-push the Piezo Ignitor Button until the pilot is lit.
+- Turn gas control knob counterclockwise to "PILOT". - 9.
+Push in control knob all the way and hold in.
+Repeatedly push the Piezo Ignitor Button until the pilot is lit.
 Continue to hold the control knob in for about one (1) minute after the pilot is lit.
 Release knob, and it will pop back up.
-Pilot

-Push in control knob all the way and hold in.
-Repeatedly

-8. Turn gas control knob counterclockwise

-- should remain lit.
-If it goes out, repeat steps 5 through 9.
-If knob does not pop up when released, STOP and IMMEDIATELY call a qualified service technician or gas supplier. - If the pilot will not stay lit after several tries, turn the gas control knob to "OFF" and call your service technician or gas supplier. - 10.
-Turn gas control knob counterclockwise ron." - 11.
+Pilot should remain lit.
+If it goes out, repeat steps 5 through 9. - If knob does not pop up when released, STOP and IM-MEDIATELY call a qualified service technician or gas supplier. - If the pilot will not stay lit after several tries, turn the gas control knob to "OFF" and call your service technician or gas supplier. - 10.
+Turn gas control knob counterclockwise row to "ON". - 11.
 Set REMOTE/OFF/ON switch to desired setting. - 12.
 Turn on all electric power to the appliance (if applicable). - 13.
-Close bottom louver assembly.
+Close bottom louver assembly (if applicable).